hmrc/integration-catalogue-api-platform-tools/README.md

 # Steps

 1. Run 'api-definition-csv-export.js' on Mongo Jenkins job in an environment (e.g. `External Test`)
-1. Copy output over 'apis-to-import'
+1. Copy output over 'api-definition-csv-export.csv'
 1. Diff and re-add any raml override paths in the CSV.
 1. Generate the git clone command
     ```